 Equipment Needed for Making Hot Sauce

 You don’t need a lot of fancy cooking tool to make hot sauce at home, just a few basic things.

 - A good nonreactive pot for cooking the sauce

 - Food processor or blender

 - Kitchen scale, for measuring peppers and other ingredients

-- PH strips or meter – this is useful for checking the final acidity of your hot sauce
+- PH strips or PH meter (affiliate link, my friends)– this is useful for checking the final acidity of your hot sauce

 - Latex gloves for handling hot peppers